randymized/malifi/Readme.md

 * A new object is created containing references to the metadata, the site stack and the parsed URL, path and host and added to the request.
 This object can be accessed as `req.malifi`.
 By default, an alias named `req._` is also added.
 The underscore alias is defined in the default metadata and, like anything else in the metadata, may be disabled or changed for any site or any directory within a site.
 * The main action is then called.
 It selects and invokes actions that may serve the request.
 The remainder of the steps described herein are performed by the default main action.
 The default main action is provided by Malifi and specified in the default metadata.
 Since metadata may be overridden, an alternate main action may be substituted for any site, any directory or for the entire server.
 * Files and directories whose names start with or end with an underscore or start with a dot are hidden.
 A request for such a hidden resource will result in a "not found" condition.
 By default, the request will be passed to the next Connect middleware, but if a custom 404 handler is enabled, a 404 Not Found response will be returned.
-* An "action silo" is selected based upon the request method (GET, POST, etc), and the extension, if any, of the URL.
-Each action in the silo is structured the same as Connect middleware and may either serve the request or pass the request on to the next level.
-But here, the "next level" means the next action in the silo.
-If all the actions in the silo pass on the request, the process is repeated for next site in the site_stack.
-Only when all actions in the selected silo of each site in the site_stack passes on the request does Malifi pass on the request.
+* An action handler, or list of action handlers, is selected based upon the request method (GET, POST, etc), and optionally the extension, if any, of the URL.
+Action handlers are structured the same as Connect middleware and may either serve the request or pass the request on to the next level.
+But here, the "next level" means the next action in the list of action handlers.
+If all the actions in the list pass on the request (or if there is a single action handler), the process is repeated for next site in the site stack.
+Only when all actions in the selected action handlers of each site in the site stack passes on the request does Malifi pass on the request.
 If a custom 404 handler is defined, it will be invoked.
 Otherwise the request is passed to the next Connect middleware level.
-The request can also be punted to the next Connect middleware level without going through (short circuiting) all actions of all sites in the site_stack by calling req.malifi.next_layer().
+The request can also be punted to the next Connect middleware level without going through (short circuiting) all actions of all sites in the site stack by calling req.malifi.next_layer().

 ## Naming conventions